Gynecomastia, the development of abnormally large breasts in men, is the most common form of breast problem found in men.

 At Consultation, your surgeon will discuss these risks with you.

 How long will the results of your Gynecomastia surgery last?

 Unless the surgery is performed at a young age, it is highly unlikely that your breasts will re-grow.
 As in all men, excessive weight gain will alter the breast shape.
-Your breasts are also likely to sag as normal with age.
+Your breasts are also likely to sag as normal breasts do with age.